 Basically, compared to TOSNA 2.0, TOSNA 3.0 reduces its ABV bias but also introduces a pitch rate bias.
 The pitch rate bias is due to the gravity levels at which the pitch rate adjusts, 1.110, 1.130, and 1.160.

 Lets stop and reflect for a second on the severity of the biases.

 - The pitch rate bias is the largest for one gallon batches if rounding to full packets, and is clearly inconsistent with recommendations.
 Not rounding to full 5 gram packets or varying the amount of yeast steadily by starting Brix can easily fix this.

-So how much extra YAN should be provided?
-If meads are harder to ferment than wine, maybe 10-40 percent before excess mineral off flavors are noticed.
+So, how much extra YAN should be provided?
+If meads are harder to ferment than wine, maybe 10-30 percent before excess mineral off flavors are noticed.
 Maybe this is also because mead makers use different fermentation practice: adding the extra oxygen, degassing, etc. I have pitched meads at exactly the Scott labs handbook guidelines with a YAN of 10*Brix*Gravity*NutrientMultiplier.
-Most turned out fine, some of the higher gravity meads slowed down around 12-13 percent ABV (for a 14 percent semi sweet trad using 71B).
+Most turned out fine, some higher gravity meads slowed down around 12-13 percent ABV (for a 14 percent semi sweet trad using 71B).
 Let’s look at some possible alternatives.

 grams/gallon=(Brix*(1+(percent excess)/100)-(YAN from Fermaid-O))/39.63